boj/blog/content/posts/2020-10-01-effective-time-slicing.md

 What I have done here is two-fold:

--   The entire department has a capacity value of 100%, which if tracked properly in a rubric of people/project percentages
+-   The entire department has a capacity value of 100%, which is tracked properly in a rubric of people/project percentages
     -   This allows me to say the magic word "No" when we are at absolute capacity
 -   At the _individual_ level I have assigned only 90% capacity to each person